w3f/polkadot-wiki/docs/learn/learn-nominator.md

   nominators (sorted by stake) will receive rewards.
 The remaining nominators will not be rewarded.
   However, they can be slashed if the validator commits a slashable offense.

-  Every nominator can select up to a maximum of
-  {{ polkadot: <RPC network="polkadot" path="staking.nominationsquota" defaultValue={16}/> :polkadot }}
+  Every nominator can select up to a maximum of {{ polkadot: 16 :polkadot }}
-  {{ kusama: <RPC network="kusama" path="staking.nominationsquota" defaultValue={24}/> :kusama }}
-  validators, which contributes towards maximizing the probability of having the nominator’s stake applied to the validators active set.
+  {{ kusama: 24 :kusama }} validators, which contributes towards maximizing the probability of having the nominator’s stake applied to the validators active set.
 Nominating too few validators could result in the nominators not receiving their rewards when none of them make it to the active set or when those validators stop validating.
 The election algorithm attempts to maximize the overall network stake while minimizing the variance of the active stake across the validators.
 For additional information on the election process, check out the research behind [nominated proof-of-stake](https://research.web3.foundation/Polkadot/protocols/NPoS).

 - **comm.**: Total commission kept by the validator (100% means the validator will keep all rewards